DeercoderPractice/shell/sed/exercise/NOTE.md

 		+ using pipe to combine the `ls` and `sed` command
 		+ use `-n` option for printing only the selected result
 		+ use the `^.a` instead of `^a` to represent the first two letters

++ In ex5.sh, I used a new command that is not in the book, but it is listed in the table, that is `sed /man/i XXXX`, this command is used for inserting some line before the matched string's line.
+For example, here it is used for inserting a line before the line that contains the string `man`.
+It is no need to use other options like `s/` to search and replace, that will make it more complex